microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/readme.md

 ###Known Issue#

 If you deployed an Azure Stack TP2 One-Node environment with a STATIC network configuration, you have 10 days to activate the MAS-BGPNAT01 VM, before it is no longer licensed.
-If the MAS-BGPNAT01 VM is off for an extended period, your environment may no longer function, even if it is activated/licensed and running
+If the MAS-BGPNAT01 VM is off for an extended period, your environment may no longer function, even if it is activated/licensed and running.

 ###Resolution#